 There is no setup time because the machine learns the program as it operates.

-If pitch is not a concern (depending on the design), our threshold is 15 manufacturing panels.
+If Fine Pitch is not a concern (depending on the design), our threshold is 15 manufacturing PCB Panels.
 So, we would select a testing method based on the following thresholds: